emanueleiacca/Evaluate-execution-of-Back-Exercise-using-Body-Sensor-and-ML/README.md

-# Evaluate execution of Back Exercise using Body Sensor and ML
+# Evaluate execution of Back Exercise using Body Sensor and Machine Learning

 ## Project Overview